NectarCoder/pqc-benchmarking/README.md

     - CSR generation
     - Certificate signing
     - Certificate verification (in KB)

-- File sizes of:
+We also note the following details per algorithm version:
-    - Private key
+- NIST Security Level
-    - Public key
+- Public Key Size (in bytes)
-    - CSR
+- Private Key Size (in bytes)
-    - Self-signed certificate (in bytes)
+- Signature Size (in bytes)

 More technically, we define the metrics listed below: